 If you’ve played Comic Bakery for the Commodore 64 you may recognise the remixed overhaul of Martin Galway’s chip-tune soundtrack.
 Furthermore, the same tune makes a reappearance in Jurassic Park 2: The Chaos Continues for the Game Boy, also by Jonathan Dunn.
 Comic Bakery was developed by Imagine who were absorbed into Ocean when they ran aground, so copyright issues are unlikely to have been a concern.

 You may like to seek out the AVGN review of NES-JP.
 James was especially disturbed by the mystery power-up boxes that can variously help or harm you, yet are all branded with an enigmatic question mark.
 By ‘harm’ I mean instantly extinctify you.

 Oh, and the camouflaged doors that don’t look enough like doors to be able to identify them as doors, and pass through them to reach somewhere you’re not.
 He didn’t like that bit much either.
-Or the steep difficulty curve, and all that excessive computer terminal mullarky.
-I don’t think he’s a fan in general to be fair.
+Or the steep difficulty curve, and all that excessive computer terminal mullarkey.
+I don’t think he’s a fan, in general, to be fair.

 Dino-excrement juxtaposed with the NES JP game.
 I’ll leave you to join the dots.

 Ocean UK’s involvement in the development of the Nintendo games was very hands-off as they had their own schedule milestones to meet.
 Regrettably, this resulted in a preview of the SNES game sporting early, sub-par graphics being revealed to the press at the Chicago Consumer Electronics Show.